 - All landlords – private and social.

-- All tenants – private and social.
+- All occupation contract holders – private and social.

 - Tenancy agreements have been replaced by occupation contracts.